fqantonio/GoingInductive/README.md

 # WELCOME

-This is a **`Going Inductive`** paper DRAFT roadmap, not only to address the research question but also to share the work done: a **knowledge base source**, with the results and conclusions, procedures, exploratory data analysis (EDA), data (and raw data), statistical methods, educational methodologies, learning flux and blearning practice.
+This is a **`Going Inductive`** paper DRAFT roadmap [^1], not only to address the research question but also to share the work done: a **knowledge base source**, with the results and conclusions, procedures, exploratory data analysis (EDA), data (and raw data), statistical methods, educational methodologies, learning flux and blearning practice.
 Hopefully, there will be, at least, one paper based on this.

 # ABSTRACT